James Bond Logo

 James Bond: Brand overview

 In 2022, Bondiana officially turned 60 years old: the first film about Agent 007 was released in 1962.
 For several decades, the series about the secret spy has retained the status of one of the most successful film franchises in the world.
-And this is even though fans did not always understand it: the actors playing the main role often changed, and as a result, viewers began to think that James Bond is a code name that is “inherited.”
-Different films talk about the same person, as they all mention that he had a wife named Tracy.
+This is even though fans did not always understand it: the actors playing the main role often changed, and as a result, viewers began to think that James Bond is a code name that is “inherited.”
+Different films talk about the same person, mentioning he had a wife named Tracy.

 Meaning and History